 Welcome to our postgraduate research pages.
 At Teesside University we believe that an investment in knowledge pays dividends; a postgraduate research degree is the highest degree awarded by a university.
 As well as enabling you to further explore a subject that excites you, a postgraduate research degree increases earning potential, develops your confidence and transferable skills and helps you stand out from the crowd.

 Postgraduate research students are a vital part of the research community at Teesside University.
-As a member of this community you will benefit from working with specialists with national and international reputations who will support you to developed advanced skills and expertise applicable to industry or academia.
+As a member of this community you will benefit from working with specialists with national and international reputations who will support you to develop advanced skills and expertise applicable to industry or academia.

 We are committed to providing a safe, welcoming and inclusive campus and to supporting all members of our University community to thrive whatever their age, gender, disability, sexual orientation, gender identity, race, marital status, nationality or any other characteristic.